 Types of Ham

-A French ham hailing from Bearn or the Basque region, it is named after the southwestern France port city Bayonne.
-This boneless ham is salted and dry-cured for 6 months.
-These are raw, uncooked hams.
-Aficionados enjoy raw slices on buttered peasant bread.
+A salty boneless French ham, it is named after the southwestern France port city Bayonne.
+This boneless ham is salted and dry-cured for six months.
+Aficionados enjoy slices on buttered peasant bread.

 Black Forest Ham

 This ham gets its name from the area of Germany where it was first produced as well as its blackened exterior.
 The boneless ham is salted and seasoned with juniper berries, coriander, pepper, and garlic before being cured and cold smoked.